 1. Unique Natural beauty - The Green Island

-Some of the most well known beaches of the island include Paleokastritsa Beach, also known as ''the Capri of Greece'' thanks to its unique natural beauty, and Glyfada Beach, home to golden sands, crystal clear waters and a wide variety of facilities designed to cater the need of every traveler.
+Some of the most famous beaches of the island include Paleokastritsa Beach, also known as ''the Capri of Greece'' thanks to its unique natural beauty, and Glyfada Beach, home to golden sands, crystal clear waters and a wide variety of facilities designed to cater the need of every traveler.
 You can discover both of these beaches with our top-rated Paleokastritsa and Glyfada beach Shore Excursion.
-If you are looking for quieter, options, away from the crowds, then you should consider Rovinia beach home to a mesmerizing green landscape, breathtaking caves and the exotic, green-blue waters or the secluded Paradise beach, located next to Paleokastritsa and accessible only by boat.
+If you're seeking a more peaceful escape, away from the crowds, you should consider Rovinia Beach, known for its captivating green surroundings, stunning caves, and the enchanting green-blue waters, or the secluded Paradise Beach, situated near Paleokastritsa and reachable only by boat.
 Whatever you choose, don't miss the chance to enjoy the rejuvenating power of the Ionian Sea, when you visit Corfu.
 If you are looking for more ideas about Corfu beaches to visit, check out our recent blogpost on Corfu's 10 Most Beautiful Beaches.

-Historically and culturally Corfu differs from the rest of Greece as it's one of the very few areas that never came under Turkish rule.
-Corfu is famous for its fascinating multicultural heritage with the major influence coming from the Venetians, who ruled the island for over 400 years.
+One of the most captivating aspects of Corfu is its rich and diverse cultural heritage.
+Historically and culturally Corfu differs from the rest of Greece as it's one of the very few areas that never came under Ottoman rule.
+This allowed the island to develop a unique blend of cultural influences, making it stand out from other Greek destinations.
+The island’s most significant influence came from the Venetians, who ruled Corfu for over 400 years.
+Their legacy can still be seen in the architecture, language, and cuisine of the island.
 Corfu also belonged to the French, and British at different periods of time who also left their mark and shaped the island’s identity.
 Because of the strong influence by these Western civilizations, Corfu is often considered more a part of the Western than the Levantine World.

-Although Corfu is dotted with many picturesque villages really worth exploring, Corfu Town, is a reason in itself to visit the island.
-This UNESCO World Heritage Site is a true masterpiece of architecture and widely regarded as one of the most beautiful towns of Greece.
 Wander through the picturesque little alleyways lined with tall elegant pastel-colored buildings and marvel at the variety of well-preserved monuments, revealing the historical roots of this town.
-Enjoy a coffee like a local in the Liston with its arcaded terraces and fashionable cafes– designed and built by the French based on the Rue de Rivoli in Paris.
-You may even be lucky enough to see a game of cricket – introduced by the British - being played in the green square there.
-The town has a number of significant sights not to be missed.
-The Old and New Venetian Fortresses, the Church of St. Spyridon – the island’s patron saint – and the Esplanade which is the largest square in Greece.
+Savor a coffee like a local at the Liston, with its charming arcades and trendy cafes—designed and built by the French, inspired by the Rue de Rivoli in Paris.
+You might even be fortunate enough to witness a game of cricket being played in the nearby green square, a sport introduced by the British.
+Some of the must-visit sights in Corfu Town include the Old and New Venetian Fortresses, the Church of St. Spyridon (Corfu’s patron saint), and the Esplanade, the largest square in Greece.

-Not far from the town you can find Corfu’s ancient Town, Paleopolis where you can visit the Mon Repos Palace - a neoclassical palace built by the British Commissioner in the early 19th century and birthplace of Prince Phillip of the UK.
+Just outside the town, you can explore the Mon Repos Palace, a neoclassical structure that was once the residence of the British Commissioner and the birthplace of Prince Philip of the UK.
+Just outside the town, you can explore the Mon Repos Palace, a neoclassical structure that was once the residence of the British Commissioner and the birthplace of Prince Philip of the UK. .
 The Mon Repos Palace now operates as a museum and is also surrounded by beautiful gardens where ancient ruins that have been excavated in the area can be discovered.
-Close to Mon Repos, you can also capture the spectacular views of the iconic landmark of Corfu – Mouse Island.
+Close to Mon Repos, you can also capture the spectacular views of the iconic landmark of Corfu – Mouse Island !
 A 30-minute drive from the Town, is the impressive Achillion Palace which was built by Princess Sissi as a retreat at the end of the 19th century.
-Highlight of the Palace are the magnificent gardens filled with statues of Greek mythological figures.
+The highlight of the Palace are the magnificent gardens filled with statues of Greek mythological figures.

 Every destination in the world is all about its people.
 One of the most important reasons to visit Corfu is the warm hospitality of the locals, an unspoken rule that has its roots at ancient times and has definitely defined local culture.
 Going further back in history, Homer writes about Corfu hospitality in his great masterpiece The Odyssey.
 He describes how the shipwrecked Odysseus was washed up on the island’s shore and received wonderful ''Philoxenia'' (hospitality) from King Alcinous and his daughter Nausicaa.
 Some things never change!
 You can experience that same hospitality from the islanders today – making your visit here even more special!
 Check out below an abstract from Homer on Corfu’s hospitality: